DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 </p>

 When done editing the labels, merge:
-**PRO TIP:** if you addded new data, even without refining, i.e. you added and labeled frames from new videos,  also use merge before creating a new training data set!
+**PRO TIP:** if you added new data, even without refining, i.e. you added and labeled frames from new videos,  also use merge before creating a new training data set!

 ```python
 deeplabcut.merge_datasets(config_path)